Chapter 13. Content Search Engine Optimization

 As simple as it sounds, making humans like your content is probably the safest way to appeal to bots, too.
 Search engines are increasingly trying to emulate human behavior, attitudes, and responses.
 Search engineers (yes, they exist) are trying to anticipate our judgment, coming up with strange algorithms to imitate our reasoning.
 Do we trust a source if more people are linking to it?
 Does longer content seem more reputable to us?
 Can we expect a site that has published quality content in the past to maintain that high level in the future?
 Does using lots of terms from the relevant jargon mean the author knows what he is talking about?

 All these questions are central in SEO, which is just a fancy way to say “making it easy to find you.”
-Chapter 3 demonstrates how this is particularly important when we are ...
+Chapter 3 demonstrates how this is particularly important when we are catering to ...

 Get Powering Content now with the O’Reilly learning platform.